koto-moya/MNIST/README.md

 ## MNIST.py

 Contains the cleanest version of the model running on MNIST data.
-Read notes.md to understand the choices made.
+In it you will find a neural network class and a trainer class.

 ## To run

 `pip3 install requirements.txt` then `python3 MNIST.py`

+## Future plans

+I plan on taking the skeleton of this model and porting to plain Pytorch -> tinygrad.
+I need to get a better handle on Pytorch first.
+I think the port to Pytorch will be trivial.
+The port to tinygrad may be more difficult.